stylus/stylus/docs/operators.md

 ### Instance Check: is a

 Stylus provides a binary operator named `is a` used to type check.
-The technical name for unit constructors should be capitalized, however lowercase works as well.

-    15 is a unit
+    15 is a 'unit'
     // => true

-    15 is a Unit
+    #fff is a 'rgba'
     // => true

-    #fff is a color
-    // => true

-    15 is a color
+    15 is a 'rgba'
     // => false

 Alternatively we could use the `type()` BIF:

-    type(#fff) == 'color'
+    type(#fff) == 'rgba'
     // => true

+'color' is the one special-case, evaluating to true when the left-hand operand is an `RGBA` or `HSLA` node.

 ### Variable Definition: is defined